-When you have the Original Medicare Plan

-We limit our payment to an amount that supplements the benefits that Medicare would pay under Part A (Hospital insurance) and Part B (Medical insurance), regardless of whether Medicare pays.
+When you have the Original Medicare Plan (Part A, Part B, or both) We limit our payment to an amount that supplements the benefits that Medicare would pay under Medicare Part A (Hospital insurance) and Medicare Part B (Medical insurance), regardless of whether Medicare pays.
 Note: We pay our regular benefits for emergency services to an institutional provider, such as a hospital, that does not participate with Medicare and is not reimbursed by Medicare.

-If you are covered by Medicare Part B and it is primary, your out of pocket costs for services both Medicare Part B and we cover depend on whether your physician accepts Medicare assignment for the claim.

-- If your physician accepts Medicare assignment, then you pay nothing for covered charges. - If your physician does not accept Medicare assignment, then you pay the difference between our payment combined with Medicare's payment and the charge.

-Note: The physician who does not accecpt Medicare assignment may not bill you for more than 115% of the amount Medicare bases its payment on, called the "limiting charge."
+If you are covered by Medicare Part B and it is primary, your out-of-pocket costs for services that both Medicare Part B and we cover depend on whether your physician accepts Medicare assignment for the claim. • If your physician accepts Medicare assignment, then you pay nothing for covered charges. • If your physician does not accept Medicare assignment, then you pay the difference between our payment combined with Medicare's payment and the charge.
+Note: The physician who does not accept Medicare assignment may not bill you for more than 115% of the amount Medicare bases its payment on, called the "limiting charge."
 The Medicare Summary Notice (MSN) that Medicare will send you will have more information about the limiting charge.
-If your physician tries to collect more than allowed by law, ask them to reduce their charges.
-If they do not, report them to your Medicare carrier who sent you the MSN form.
+If your physician tries to collect more than allowed by law, ask the physician to reduce the charges.
+If the physician does not, report the physician to your Medicare carrier who sent you the MSN form.
 Call us if you need further assistance.

-When you have a Medicare Private Contract

-A physician may ask you to sign a private contract agreeing that you can be billed directly for service ordinarily covered by Medicare.
+When you have a Medicare Private Contract with a physician A physician may ask you to sign a private contract agreeing that you can be billed directly for services Medicare ordinarily covers.
 Should you sign an agreement, Medicare will not pay any portion of the charges, and we will not increase our payment.
 We will still limit our payment to the amount we would have paid after Medicare's payment.

-Please see Section 9, Coordinating benefits with other coverage, for more information about how we coordinate benefits with Medicare.
+Please see Section 9, Coordinating benefits with other coverage, for more information